radzionc/increaser/prompts/context.md

 - Session end: when the target work amount is reached, while the session doesn't end automatically, the user will get a notification.
 - Workday end: 5 minutes before the workday end, the user will get a notification.
-- Eye break: every 20 minutes of interrupted work, the user will get a notification to take a 20-second break.
+- Eye break: every 20 minutes of uninterrupted work, the user will get a notification to take a 20-second break.

 During a focus session, you can hover over the timer to see the log of your current focus session, where each item is either work on a project with a duration, or a break with a duration.

 When finishing a focus session, the user has the option to also 'Change session end time and finish,' which is helpful when the user forgets to stop the session and wants to adjust the end time.

 The user can change focus project or task during the session.
 If the user changes the project, the session will be split into a new one for the new project.

+While the user will primarily track their work through focus sessions, they can also track time by manually adding a focus session from the side timeline on the focus page.
+There, they can also edit and delete existing sessions.

 ## Goals